JaynPan/JaynPan/README.md

 ### Current Goals 👊🏻👊🏻

-1. Challenge myself to solve at least one LeetCode medium problem a day lasting for two months starting from 5/15 (...excluding holidays 🤣).
+1. Challenge myself to solve at least one LeetCode problem a day lasting for two months starting from 5/15 (...excluding holidays 🤣).
 Check out the problem that I solved at this [repo](https://github.com/JaynPan/leetcode)
 2. Build a cocktail recipes mobile iOS/Android app for any cocktail enthusiast, who badly remembers the recipes likes me.
 The main stacks of this app are React Native, NestJS, PostgreSQL.
 I am recently redesigning UI with dark mode and constructing the database.
 I will push the repo to GitHub shortly.
 Publish to app store may wait for a while 😬😬

 ---